-The Commission is dependent on the 2% Occupancy Tax for 94% of its revenues.
+The Commission is dependent on the 2% Occupancy Tax for 96% of its revenues.
 This revenue is generated from hotel and motel taxes collected in the Parish.
-The Commission's revenues are expected to decrease in 2020 because of the COVID-19 outbreak.
+The Commission's revenues are expected to reflect levels previous to the COVID-19 outbreak.